QwikDev/qwik-evolution/README.md

 The RFC related Pull requests should be reviewed and fully tested before

 **Who can create it?**
-Any contributor can help with the implementation of the RFC
+Any contributor can help with the implementation of the RFC, with coordination with the core team

 **Checklist for approving the implementation**
 - [x] At least 2 reviewers from the core team